 If your regular food rotation is starting to feel a little lackluster, it is time to add in some serious fresh flavor.
-Guacamole goes great with almost everything and is naturally keto-friendly.
+This Keto Guacamole goes great with almost everything and is naturally keto-friendly.

 Is Guacamole Keto?

-As you may know, “keto” actually refers to a metabolic state called ketosis, not a list of food.
+As you may know, “keto” actually refers to a metabolic state called ketosis, not a list of foodS.
 One tip to staying in ketosis is to cut added sugar and lower net carbs.

 Avocados fit the bill with just 2 grams of net carbs.
 Plus, they have a lot of healthy fats and fiber.